Gecina (OTCMKTS:GECFF) Sets New 1-Year Low at $68.10

-Gecina SA (OTCMKTS:GECFF – Get Rating) reached a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as $68.10 and last traded at $68.10, with a volume of 0 shares.
+Gecina SA (OTCMKTS:GECFF – Get Rating) shares reached a new 52-week low during trading on Monday .
+The company traded as low as $68.10 and last traded at $68.10, with a volume of 0 shares traded.
 The stock had previously closed at $68.10.

 Analyst Upgrades and Downgrades